-Business Fraud, Breaches of Fiduciary Duty, Freeze Outs, Minority Shareholder Rights, Antitrust Violations
+Business Fraud, Breaches of Fiduciary Duty, Freeze Outs, Minority Shareholder Rights, Partnership Disputes

-Mr. Schultz has represented numerous plaintiffs in claims of business fraud, breaches of fiduciary duty and antitrust violations.
+Mr. Schultz has represented numerous plaintiffs in claims of business fraud, breaches of fiduciary duty and partnership disputes.

-The cases have involved the following issues, among others: (1) the withholding of information from limited partners , (2) freeze outs of minority shareholders, (3) unconscionability of venture capital takeovers, (4) the failure to disclose financing contingencies in prospectuses, (5) fraudulent appraisals, (6) concealment of financial relationships between parties, (7) misappropriation of corporate finances for personal gain, (8) failure to pay profits to joint venturers, (9) failure to issue distributions, (10) failure to honor commitments to share profits with others, (11) vertical restraints on setting prices, (12) price fixing and (13) price gouging .
+The cases have involved the following issues, among others: (1) the withholding of information from limited partners , (2) freeze outs of minority shareholders, (3) unconscionability of venture capital takeovers, (4) the failure to disclose financing contingencies in prospectuses, (5) fraudulent appraisals, (6) concealment of financial relationships between parties, (7) misappropriation of corporate finances for personal gain, (8) failure to pay profits to joint venturers, (9) failure to issue distributions, and (10) failure to honor commitments to share profits with others .

 He has successfully obtained six and seven figure settlements in such cases, frequently on the eve of trial, against billion dollar corporations, investment companies, venture capital firms and accounting firms, and million dollar small businesses and limited partnerships.